-Adam received his Ph.D. in American politics, with a focus in political behavior, media effects, and coalitional politics, from the University of Virginia.
-His dissertation assessed the potential for combinations of school choice policies and messages to expand and mobilize elite and mass support.
-He received his M.A. in Social Science from the University of Chicago, where his thesis integrated aspects of evolutionary theory and psychology with political theory and strategy.
+Adam received his PhD from the University of Virginia in political psychology and behavior.
+His dissertation assessed how different combinations of school choice policies and messages can expand and mobilize elite and mass support.
+He received his MA in Social Science from the University of Chicago, where his thesis integrated aspects of evolutionary theory and psychology with political theory and strategy.

 His academic research and teaching centered around social psychology and human behavior, and this emphasis continues to animate his applied research.

 Alex is director of experimental research at Evolving Strategies.
 He tends to be a bit preoccupied — his colleagues might say borderline obsessed — with precision and details: from the exotic ink in his fountain pen to managing public opinion during wars and natural disasters.
 Over the last seven years in both academic and private sector contexts, he’s executed survey and field experiments to gain global strategic insights about how people think and act during crises—from political campaigns to combat missions abroad—and how to respond to them.

 Alex co-authored the definitive review article on the politics of disaster relief for the forthcoming Emerging Trends project, which New York Times bestselling author and neuroscientist Daniel J. Levitin has called “an indispensable reference work for the 21st century” and the director of the Harvard Institute for Quantitative Social Science Gary King has called an “unconventional guide to the future.”
 He’s held faculty positions at Brandeis University and Boston University where he taught both undergraduate and graduate courses in the use of force abroad, public opinion, voter behavior, congressional behavior, and campaign strategy.